tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 valid, the public_name needs to be a dot-separated sequence of LDH labels, as defined in {{Section 2.3.1 of !RFC5890}}, where:

-* the sequence does not begin or end with an ASCII dot;
+* the sequence does not begin or end with an ASCII dot, and
-* all labels are at most 63 octets; and
+* all labels are at most 63 octets.

 Clients additionally SHOULD ignore the structure if the final LDH label either consists of all ASCII digits (i.e. '0' through '9') or is